Denton Black Film Festival

 The Denton Black Film Festival is the brainchild of Harry Eaddy, festival director, and is presented by the Denton African American Scholarship Foundation.
 In 2014, Harry Eaddy approached two staples of the Denton community – Cheylon Brown and Mesha George – with a unique idea to bring an event focused on Black cinema to the region.

-The Denton Black Film Festival (DBFF) is a festival celebrating the diverse stories and culture of the black community through film, music, and art.
+The Denton Black Film Festival returns this January with this virtual festival.
+Built around amazing cinema, the festival is unique from many others in that it also features music, a technology expo, spoken word/poetry, art and more.
+This festival celebrates the diverse stories and culture of the black community through film, music, and art.